Titou1774/Project_CMT_corals_modeling/README.md

 - "*Internal*" contains files used for passing information between C and Python.
 They are automatically edited by the program and should not be manually modified (.csv files)
 - "*Code*" contains program code
 - "*Output*" contains saved .png files
+- We include two "*helloworld.py*" codes to make appear the wished folder.
+Just ignore them.

 ### Inputs and Outputs